Compact connected components in relative character varieties of punctured spheres: More compact components

 \section{More compact components}

-Inspired by the Higgs bundle description of Deroin--Tholozan supra-maximal representations into $\SL(2,\R)$, and after a lot of trial and error, we managed to get hold of a few compact components of relative character varieties into $\SU(p,q)$ (as explained in the previous sections).
 In this section, we give ways of constructing more compact components : by tensorizing with a line bundle, by restricting to representations into other Hermitian Lie groups, and by restricting to subsurfaces.
 These examples show how far we are from a classification of compact connected components.